More than 1,000 evacuated as Portugal wildfire spreads

 Scientists say heat waves are becoming more frequent, intense and spread out across seasons due to climate change.

-Portuguese weather agency IPMA on Monday put six districts in the country, including the capital, Lisbon, on red alert for extreme heat until midnight.
+Three districts in Portugal's north were placed under red alert on Tuesday as temperatures were expected to rise to 41 Celsius (105.8 Fahrenheit) in the northern city of Castelo Branco.
+In Alentejo, thermometers should reach 40C in Evora and 38C in Beja.

-Authorities have declared more than 120 municipalities across Portugal at maximum risk of wildfires.
+Authorities have declared more than 120 municipalities across Portugal, including in Lisbon, Alentejo and Algarve, at maximum risk of wildfires.

 "The weather conditions we are going to experience in the coming days means any small occurrence (fire) could become a big one," Civil Protection secretary of state Patricia Gaspar told a news conference.

-Three districts in Portugal's north were placed under red alert on Tuesday as temperatures were expected to reach 41 Celsius (105.8 Fahrenheit) in the northern city of Castelo Branco.

-(Reporting by Catarina Demony, Miguel Pereira and Pedro Nunes; Editing by Leslie Adler)
+(Reporting by Catarina Demony, Miguel Pereira and Pedro Nunes; Editing by Leslie Adler and Christina Fincher)

 ((catarina.demony@thomsonreuters.com; +351 915 616 444 (Twitter: @CatarinaDemony);))